G1OJS/docu-lite/README.md

 This is the first upload.
 Coming soon
   - use your own css file instead of the auto-generated css

-Just 100 lines to make this:
+Just 100 lines to make HTML for this:

 ![Capture](https://github.com/user-attachments/assets/bbc3723a-ad19-410e-8e7d-8d09e744b198)